Skip to content

 The initial focus of the profiles is on those Members who have thirty or more years of membership, leading possibly to the publication of a brochure, in connection with the Society’s 75th Anniversary in 2025, of the Society’s 75 longest-serving Members.

-The third profile to be published is that of our past President and current Editor, David Gurney FRPSL, who has served the Society for some 53 years in various roles including that of the third President following our founder members and first Presidents Bill Newport and John Simpson FRPSL.
+The fourth profile to be published is that of our Chairman, David Winnie, FRPSL, who has served the Society for some years in various roles including that of Chairman firstly in 1999 -2003, so well experienced for the same role today with so much importance on moving our IT capabilities forward in this digital age

 Members for whom a profile is proposed to be completed will be contacted at the appropriate time by the Executive.